 Quinoa has a very low glycemic index and high fiber content.
 These two factors make it a filling and satiating food that can keep you off the junk for a longer time.
 While you may not find this tiny, bead-shaped, bitter flavored, and firm-textured grain much to your liking at first, but you won’t leave it once you get a hang of it.

 If you’d like to try out a new quinoa recipe, you might want to try Healthy Lime, Coconut milk and Quinoa Breakfast Recipe today.
 It is delicious and full of nutritious content that would keep you energized for the day.

 The modern diet does not provide people with enough minerals, especially magnesium, zinc, potassium, and iron.
 Quinoa has all of these minerals and its magnesium content is about 30 percent of your recommended daily intake.

-Make sure you soak or sprout your quinoa before cooking as this will reduce the phytic acid content in it.
-Phytic acid binds with the minerals in quinoa making them less bioavailable.
-You should also go for eating some quinoa salad every day to build your fitness and health up.
+Make sure you soak or sprout your quinoa before cooking.
+This will reduce the amount of phytic acid in it, this acid binds itself with the minerals in quinoa making them less edible.
+You may also include quinoa salad in your daily diet to build your fitness and health up.